RPC bulk-edit

 RPC output contains the global status of the executed operation and per-node status.

-Description of fields in the node-result entry:
+Fields in the node-result entry:

 # RPC examples